 The County Sometimes Matters

 Some states are more lenient than others concerning the issue of bail bonds.
 In these states, you can often expect lower rates on secured bonds.
 The less strict a particular state or county is concerning bond enforcement, the cheaper it will likely be to get a bail bond posted.
-States like New Mexico have relatively loose regulations regarding how much bail amounts have been set and who may post a bond for an individual.
+States like New Mexico have relatively loose regulations regarding how small bail amounts have been set and who may post a bond for an individual.

 Collateral